 Opened in 1999 and dedicated by Supreme Court Justice Stephen Breyer, the John J. and Mary Daly Curtin Center for Public Interest Law serves provides valuable space for the Law School’s multiple LEAPS initiatives supporting public interest legal work.

 Funded through a gift by former American Bar Association President John J. Curtin Jr., BC '54, JD '57, the Center is, in the words of the late Mr. Curtin, “a visible sign of the commitment to public service for Boston College and its students."

 The Center provides offices for various student organizations whose missions are dedicated to the public interest including the Public Interest Law Foundation (PILF) which awards stipends every summer to law students working in public interest internships.
 In 2016, PILF funded 75% of the funding requests it received for summer public interest internships.

 Mr. Curtin maintained that when it came to public interest legal work, “the spirit is alive, but must be nourished."
-As it enters its seventeenth year, the Curtin Center for Public Interest Law continues to support, encourage, and nourish our students' commitment to public service.
+The Curtin Center for Public Interest Law continues to support, encourage, and nourish our students' commitment to public service.

 “Jack Curtin's life is a shining example of something we hold most dear at Boston College Law School: a life spent in service to others in a myriad of ways.”